My name is Bill, and my wife is Amanda. Our adventure to wealth began with a very simple dream: to work with God to find the purpose of life.

 It is very clear to me now how the puzzle pieces of purpose and wealth fit so perfectly together.
 But when I first started out, there was a major flaw in my thinking.

-After graduating college, I knew couldn’t find my purpose living as a child at my parent’s house forever.
+After graduating college, I knew couldn’t find my purpose living as a child in my parent’s basement forever.
 I was an adult, and I had to learn how to finance my own journey from now on.
 I started by getting my first adult job.